printers-for-people/catboat/docs/Config_Changes.md

 ## Changes

+20250121: The `second_homing_speed` default value in the stepper config section is now set to `homing_speed` if sensorless homing is enabled.

 20250107: The `rref` parameter for tmc2240 is now mandatory with no default value.

 20241202: The `sense_resistor` parameter is now mandatory with no default value.